 John is an experienced patent litigator with first chair trial and appellate experience before district courts and the Court of Appeals for the Federal Circuit.
 As a patent litigator having litigated a wide range of complex technologies, he has represented pharmaceutical, medical device, diagnostic, industrial equipment, and telecommunication companies as well as universities — all resulting in favorable outcomes.
 The pharmaceutical litigation has included both small molecules (Hatch-Waxman) and large molecules (biologics)

-John also has experience before the Patent Trial and Appeal Board (PTAB) and Board of Patent Appeals and Interferences, including Inter Partes Review (IPR) proceedings and interferences.
+John also has experience before the Patent Trial and Appeal Board (PTAB) and Board of Patent Appeals and Interferences (BPAI), including Inter Partes Review (IPR) and Post Grant Review (PGR) proceedings and interferences.

 Prior to joining Mintz, John was a partner in an international law firm, where he focused on patent litigation, inter partes proceedings, due diligence, and client counseling.